Krishna1423/block-to-home-fe/README.md

 This project is built with:

-- Vite
+- ⚡ Vite
-- TypeScript
+- 🔷 TypeScript
-- React
+- ⚛️ React
-- shadcn-ui
+- 🧩 shadcn-ui
-- Tailwind CSS
+- 🎨 Tailwind CSS
-- Paseo Asset Hub
+- 💎 Paseo Asset Hub
-- Pinata for IPFS
+- 📦 Pinata (for IPFS)
-- Hardhat
+- 🧪 Hardhat

-## Prerequisites
+## ⚙️ Prerequisites

 Before you begin, ensure you have the following installed:

 - Node.js (v16 or higher)
 - npm (comes with Node.js)

-## Getting Started
+## 🚀 Getting Started

 Follow these steps to set up and run the project locally: